kurbaniec-tgm/kpm/README.md

   *  Kotlin-Compiler (*tested with [kotlin-compiler-1.3.50][2]*)
   *  MongoDB-Database (*compatible with [driver 3.9][3]*)

+## Releases

+If you just want to run the password manager without source code, just grab the latest [release](https://github.com/kurbaniec-tgm/kpm/releases).

 ## Usage

 You can use the `kpm.py` python-script for easy building/running or doing it manually. `kpm.py` needs python 3 (*tested with [python 3.7][4]*), also `kotlinc` and  `java` need to be added to the system path.